 Do you have holes in your drywall you must patch?
 Perhaps you have some gaps that need to be filled, and you need to use spackle but don’t know how long it will take to dry.
-Learning how to spackle drywall is essential for patching holes and filling gaps, but how long will it take it to dry?
+Learning to spackle drywall is essential for patching holes and filling gaps, but how long will it take to dry?

 However, since there are different spackle brands, some spackle more slowly or quickly, depending on many factors such as the spackle type, the size of the needed repairs, including any environmental factor that can affect the drying time negatively.